-The Fat Sparrow Group business appeared in Waterloo Region in only 2017, but the names behind it have long made a mark when it comes to food and hospitality; it’s a parent company for the collection of eateries that chef Nick Benninger spearheads.
-Benninger, a 10-year veteran of the rough-and-tumble world of restaurant ownership and entrepreneurship, respects the roots of the region at the same time he looks ahead to new food ventures.
+The Fat Sparrow Group business appeared in Waterloo Region in only 2017, but the names behind it have long made a mark when it comes to food and hospitality; it’s a parent company for the collection of eateries spearheaded by Nick and Natalie Benninger.
+Nick, a 10-year veteran of the rough-and-tumble world of restaurant ownership and entrepreneurship, respects the roots of the region at the same time he looks ahead to new food ventures.
 That’s captured in the quirky name.

 “We wanted a name that people would start to recognize as a trusted local brand.
 It comes from Edna Staebler’s book Food That Really Schmecks, and we’re hoping that people recognize that too.
 It’s a nod to the culinary history and traditions in our region,” says Benninger.